brendt/stitcher.io/app/Blog/Content/2025-10-29-my-wishlist-for-php-in-2026.md

 title: My wishlist for PHP in 2026
 ---

-As we near the end of 2025, it's a good time to reflect on my wishlist for PHP.
-I've done so in the past a couple of times, and what's really cool is that many features actually made it in the language by now:
+As we near the end of 2025, I thought it was a good time to reflect on my wishlist for PHP.
+I've done so a couple of times before, and I'm happy I've been able to scratch a couple of items off my list because they actually made it in the language by now:

 - [Named parameters](/blog/php-8-named-arguments)
 - [Improved type variance](/blog/new-in-php-74#improved-type-variance-rfc)